franklincm/dotcolors/README.md

 ## Setup ##
 1. Requires 'xrdb'
 2. Theme files are .Xresources format, should be located in ~/.config/xresources/ and have no file extensions.
+Have a look in xresources/ for some examples.
 3. Remove all color settings from ~/.Xresources
 4. (optionally) add to path

 Included are some themes I like from http://dotshare.it

-$mkdir -p ~/.config/xresources
+$ mkdir -p ~/.config/xresources
-$cp xresources/* ~/.config/xresources/
+$ cp xresources/* ~/.config/xresources/

 ## Usage ##
 Personally, I make the script executeable and keep in /usr/local/bin:

-$chmod + termcolors.py
+$ chmod + termcolors.py
-$sudo cp termcolors.py /usr/local/bin/termcolors
+$ sudo cp termcolors.py /usr/local/bin/termcolors

 Then call from anywhere:
-$termcolors
+$ termcolors

   =========================
    1) autumn